-The strength and distinctiveness of the story and the quality of the writing
+The strength and distinctiveness of the story and the quality of the writing;

 Terms of funding

 Where Screen Australia provides development funds and subsequently invests in the production, its investment in the development phase will be added to the production financing amount and the total investment will be recouped in accordance with the terms of trade for production financing.

-The negotiated delivery materials for which the funding was provided.
+Funding recipients must deliver the negotiated delivery materials for which the funding was provided.

 Applicants should be ready to commence work on the project should their application be successful and be able to deliver all negotiated delivery materials within three months.